 Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) C.1 Proactive, evidenced-based behavioral interventions and supports are used with fidelity.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.b, 1.c, 1.d, 1.e, 2.a, 3.b, 3.c, 3.d, 3.e, 4.f Describe your framework to proactively address behavior.
+Reference to Charlotte Danielson's Framework for Teaching (Domain and Component):1.a, 1.b, 1.c, 1.d, 1.e, 2.a, 3.b, 3.c, 3.d, 3.e, 4.f Describe your framework to proactively address behavior.
 What researched-based interventions are in place?
 How do you ensure fidelity of implementation of interventions?
-I, O C.2 Physical space and layout are adequate for the number of students and are conducive to a productive learning environment: Safe - dangerous items are not readily accessible Area and/or procedures for addressing dangerous behaviors is present Students and staff feel safe Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.e, 2.c, 2.d, 2.e How do you monitor safety?
+I, O C.2 Physical space and layout are adequate for the number of students and are condu- cive to a productive learning environment: Safe - dangerous items are not readily accessible Area and/or procedures for addressing dangerous behaviors is present Students and staff feel safe Reference to Charlotte Danielson's Framework for Teaching (Domain and Component):1.e, 2.c, 2.d, 2.e How do you monitor safety?
 Do you regularly survey staff and students regarding safety?
 When designing the classroom environment, how do you take students' needs into consideration?
 Does the classroom environment match the class population?
 (Please describe.)
-I, O, P C.3 Three-to-five positively stated, clear rules and expectations per classroom/ school are identified: Rules and expectations are operationally defined for various settings and routines Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.c, 2.a, 2.b, 2.c What behavioral expectations do you have in your classroom to facilitate a positive learning experience?
-How do you share behavioral expectations with students?
-How are behavioral expectations implemented and reinforced in your classroom?
-How are behavioral expectations defined across settings?
+I, O, P C.3 Three-to-five positively stated, clear rules and expectations per classroom/ school are identified: Rules and expectations are operation- ally defined for various settings and routines Reference to Charlotte Danielson's Framework for Teaching (Domain and Component):1.c, 2.a, 2.b, 2.cWhat behavioral expectations do you have in your classroom to facilitate a positive learning experience?How do you share behavioral expectations with students?How are behavioral expectations implemented and reinforced in your classroom?How are behavioral expectations defined across settings?
 I, O, P